Wild Type Yoga

 Yoga poses adapted for children

-These experiences plant quiet seeds - helping children learn how to pause, notice, and relate with awareness from an early age.
+These experiences plant quiet seeds of presence - helping children learn how to pause, notice, and relate with awareness from an early age.

 Wild Type Yoga also offers private, curated outdoor yoga experiences for small groups.

-These mini retreats are designed as an intentional step out of everyday busyness and into presence - creating space to reset, reconnect, and return to life with greater clarity and ease.
+These mini retreats are designed as an intentional step out of everyday busyness and into presence - creating space to reset, reconnect, and tune in.

 Offerings may include: